lkzwieder/PHP_Classes/router/README.md

 - Performance
 - Built-in filters

-The result was 43 lines, 3 public methods and I think the mission was accomplished.
+The result was less than 50 lines, 3 public methods and I think the mission was accomplished.

 In order to use this class properly you need to instantiate, declare routes, and run!